HelmholtzAI-Consultants-Munich/Automatic-Cell-Counter/README.md

 # Automatic Cell Counter

 ## What is this?
-This repository provides an automatic cell counter algorithm to count cell numbers in 2D microscopic images from Boyden Chamber assay and offers a user interface for further manual correction.
+This repository provides an automatic cell counter algorithm to count cell numbers in 2D microscopy images from Boyden Chamber assay and offers a user interface for further manual correction.

 **Please star this repository if you like it :)**